 About our fabric

-UBU Swimwear – why we use recycled fabric
+UBU Swimwear – why we use regenerated fabric

 We use a luxury Italian fabric made from ECONYL®, a yarn that is 100% regenerated from post-consumer materials.
 It is, in our opinion, the very best eco-friendly fabric option for swimwear.
 It has excellent UV protection at UPF 50+ (the maximum obtainable) and is impressively comfortable and extremely durable.
 Tests have also shown our fabric to be two times more resistant to degradation from chlorine and sun creams and oils - meaning your swimwear will last for seasons and seasons to come.